Monday-Thursday: 9 a.m.-12 p.m.; 1 p.m.-4 p.m. | Virtual Appointments Only: 7 p.m.-8 p.m.

 The Communication Resource Center (CRC), located on the second floor of Brooks Hall, Room 222, is a free tutoring service for all Samford students.
 We help students with writing, speaking and critical reading.

 Our role is to help you become a better writer and editor.
-Talk with us about your paper, asking questions and pointing out your major concerns.
+Talk with us about your paper, ask questions and point out your major concerns.
 We can help you with global tasks, such as development or organization, and/or more specific tasks, such as APA or MLA style and punctuation questions.
 Set aside at least 15 minutes to work with us on your paper.

 We offer free tutoring for all Samford students for oral and written assignments.
 We also assist students with critical reading assignments.
 Students do not need to schedule an appointment; we work on a drop-in schedule.
 Just stop by the center (Brooks 222) to talk with a tutor about writing, speaking or reading.